hemanialaparthi/wapbac-sorting/README.md

 The `filesorter` program should read in the data from the input file and then create an instance of the `Person` class for each line in the file.
-This program should then use the specified `approach` to sort all of the data inside of the list that contains the `Person` objects.
-The `approach` can be one of the following three ways to sort the data:
+This program should then use the specified `approach` to sort all the data inside of the list that contains the `Person` objects.
+The `approach` can be one of the following five ways to sort the data:

+- `bubblesort`: Use the Bubblesort algorithm to sort the data in the list of `Person` objects according to the specified `attribute`.

+- `quicksort`: Use an iterative Quicksort algorithm to sort the data in the list of `Person` objects according to the specified `attribute`.

 - `lambdafunction`: Create a `dict` called `attribute_name_to_property` that has key-value pairs organized like `"name": lambda person: person.name` and then